suzan-jamesono6og/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying genuine bottlenecks.
 Remember that simplicity and clarity enhance debugging, while complexity often obscures it."

 In more detail, this quote highlights the importance of not overcomplicating your code or optimizing too early in the development process without evidence that it's needed.
 Writing clean and understandable code initially saves time and effort in the long run and can often result in better performance overall due to easier debugging, maintenance, and potential for collaborative improvements.
 Always measure before you optimize.

+# 2024-03-06
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+This applies to coding as it emphasizes that well-structured, clean, and easily understandable code is often more effective and maintainable than complex, convoluted solutions.
+Strive for clarity and minimalism in your programs, which can lead to fewer bugs, easier collaboration, and improved scalability."

+In practice, this means choosing clear naming conventions, minimizing unnecessary complexity, using established design patterns, and continuously refactoring your code to keep it lean and efficient.
+It also highlights the importance of writing code that others (and your future self) can read and comprehend with ease.